sj19217/CS-Coursework/GUI/ipc.md

   * Read operand 2 data
   * Switch statement entry
   * Execution function
+* env - Prints out a "data" statement with the environment in JSON

 The types of data that can return are:
 * start - The initial setup procedures, as far as just about to get the first opcode